 - (1) The company 2021 earning (Before deducting remuneration to employees and directors from Profit before Tax) is NTD 7,298,598,560.
 Pursuant to Article 27 of Articles of Incorporation, if the Company is profitable at the end of each fiscal year, 3~15% of the profit shall be appropriated for the employees' remuneration and no more than 3% shall be appropriated for directors' remuneration. - (2) The Company is proposed to distribute NTD 438,902,000 to employees (distribution ratio 6.01%) and NTD 45,000,000 to directors (distribution ratio 0.62%).
-Distribution to both employees and directors is made in cash. - (3) Employees entitled to receive remuneration is pursuant to Article 27 of Articles of Incorporation.
+Distribution to both employees and directors is made in cash. - (3) Qualification requirements of employees entitled to receive remuneration includes employees of the company and subsidiaries of the company meeting certain specific requirements.
 Remuneration amount will be decided after consideration with seniority, position, performance, contribution or special dedication, and chairperson is fully authorized.

-Motion Report on 2021 earning distribution, submitted for review

-Pursuant to the Articles of Incorporation, the Board of Directors is authorized to resolve to distribute earning and capital reserve in cash after the end of each half-year.
+Motion Report on 2021 earning distribution, submitted for review resolve to distribute earning and capital reserve in cash after the end of each half-year.
 The respective amounts and payment dates of 2021 cash dividends of each half year approved by the Board of Directors are demonstrated in the table below: